Leonard Morris (spy): Appointment to Justice

 On October 6, 1789, the Virginia House of Delegates appointed Leonard Morris as Justice of the newly established Kanawha County, and was sworn in as member of the County Court.
 The first official court appearance in Kanawha County was held in the house of Colonel George Clendenin.
 On this occasion several of the newly appointed Justices were sworn in as members of the Court including Thomas Lewis Jr., and Daniel Boone.

 In late 1792, Leonard Morris, testified before the court regarding a land dispute between George Washington and Ruben Slaughter.
 Slaughter notified Washington of his taking custody of the 250-acre tract of land known as the Burning Springs Tract.
 Burning Springs was previously patented by General George Washington in 1774 after Captain Thomas Bullitt's group of surveyors mapped out the Kanawha in the year previous, which included Joshua Morris, Capt.
 Matthew Arbuckle, the Reverend John Alderson, John and Peter Van Bibber, McAfee brothers, McCown, Adams from the New River settlements, along with Hancock Taylor.
 Leonard stated that in 1775, he saw surveyors Samuel Lewis and John Stuart making a survey of the tract.
-Samuel Lewis son of General Andrew Lewis was well known friend of the Morris family who fought alongside Lewis in the Battle of Point Pleasant; a portion of the patent was later granted to Washington and Lewis, and signed by Thomas Jefferson, Governor of Virginia.
+Samuel Lewis was the son of General Andrew Lewis; a portion of the patent was later granted to Washington and Lewis, and signed by Thomas Jefferson, then Governor of Virginia.

 "And the said Leonard Morris, being produced as a witness for the plaintiff, after being first duly sworn, deposeth and saith: That in the year 1775, this deponent was residing on Kanawha river about six miles from Burning Spring Tract.
 During that year, Messrs.
 Samuel Lewis, a surveyor, Colo John Stuart, of Greenbrier, and Thomas Bullitt were on the Kanawha surveying lands, and procured from out of this deponent's family, Mungo Price and his son as chain carriers; that after the party returned from surveying, this deponent understood from them that they had surveyed the Burning Spring Tract for the late General George Washington (now President) and Andrew Lewis.
 This deponent, with the exception of some periods when the Indian wars made it hazardous to keep a family on Kanawha, has made it his principal residence since 1775.
 Sometimes during the Indian troubles, this deponent's family resided altogether in Greenbrier."

-In 1794 Morris was named Commissioner for Kanawha County, and in 1798 named Sheriff of Kanawha County.
+In 1794 Morris was named Commissioner for Kanawha County; 1795, Surveyor of Roads for Kanawha County;and, in 1798 named Sheriff of Kanawha County.

-In 1795, Morris was made Surveyor of Roads for Kanawha County.